print-hi/rit-docs/mkdocs/docs/Health/Statistics/stats_3.md

 set of transition probability matrices (see below examples).
 By default, frailty functions simulate 1000 unique latent factors.

-For all code examples below, we will use an male individual aged 65 in year 2022.
+For all code examples below, we will use a male individual aged 65 in year 2022.

 ---